Sue: Hey, it’s… Monty Python man! Write that down, Neil. That’s a good one. Has anyone ever made that connection before?

 Sue: Noooo!
 Not Stubbsy!
 Anyone but Stubbsy!

-Me: Even I’m a bit choked up.
+Me: Even I’m choked up by that.

 A Mutt rushes into the room and all hell breaks loose.
 The Marshal uses the opportunity to murder the poor thing at point-blank range.

 Sue: There was no need for that!
 SB equals Sadistic Bastard.

 Ky transforms into the next stage of Solonian evolution.